 For the case that UPF exposes the network information to local AF directly:

 The UPF enable secure provision of information in the 3GPP network by authenticated and authorized Application Functions.

-Confidentiality protection, integrity protection and replay-protection shall be supported on the new interface between UPF and Application Functions.
+Confidentiality protection, integrity protection and replay-protection shall be supported on the interface between UPF and Application Functions.

 **** END OF CHANGES ****